Checkmate50/cs6120/content/blog/2019-12-21-probabril-reals/index.md

 In this project, we explore implementing a static algorithm for computing the _exact_ state space distribution of probabilistic programs involving real polynomials.
 This algorithm was intended for implementation in `bril`, which restricts supported operations to arithmetic operations, conditions, and simple loops.
-We add the `random` command to bril, which returns a random double between `0` and `1`, and implement interval-based and convergence-based analysis for doubles in `xbrili`.
+We add the `rand` command to bril, which returns a random double between `0` and `1`, and implement interval-based and some convergence-based analysis for doubles in `xbrili`.
 We found that such a convergence algorithm was difficult to impelement, but still manage to recover some interval analysis based results for computing outer bounds on `bril` probabilistic state space.

-TODO: Fix above paragraph with correct implementation details

 # Background on Probabril